mbingenheimer/ChineseBuddhism_SNA/README.md

 <img alt="CB_HSNA_2020_04" style="padding:5;border-width:0" src="images/CB_HSNA_2020-04.jpg"/>

 ## Citation
-If you are using this dataset please cite (replacing YYYY-MM with the version you use):
+If you are using this dataset please cite:

      Marcus Bingenheimer.
-‘Historical Social Network of Chinese Buddhism’ Ver.YYYY-MM. https://github.com/mbingenheimer/ChineseBuddhism_SNA.
+‘Historical Social Network of Chinese Buddhism’ Ver.2020-07. https://github.com/mbingenheimer/ChineseBuddhism_SNA.

 ## Articles
 For those interested in the structure of the Gaoseng zhuan data, and more information on how to use the dataset: